 Addressed programming mode makes it possible to change only one output register at a time.
 To utilize this mode the mode pin must be High.
-All other pins function the same as in serial programming mode except that the word clocked in is 8 bits and is directed only at the output specified.
+All other pins function the same as in serial programming mode except that the word clocked in is 5 bits and is directed only at the output specified.
 In addressed mode the data format is shown below in the table titled Addressed Mode Word Format.

 Also illustrated is the timing relationships for the digital pins in the Timing Diagram for Addressed Mode shown below.
 It is important to note that all the pin timing relationships are important, not just the data and clock pins.
 One example is that the Chip Select pin (CS) must transition low before the first rising edge of the clock signal.
 This allows the internal timing circuits to synchronize to allow data to be accepted on the next falling edge.
-After the final data bit has been clocked in, the chip select pin must go high, then the clock signal must make at least one more low to high transition.
-As shown in the timing diagram, the chip select pin state should always occur while the clock signal is low.
-The configure (CFG) pin timing is not so critical, but it does need to be kept low until all data has been shifted into the crosspoint registers.
+The chip select pin must then transition high after the final data bit has been clocked in and before another clock signal positive edge occurs to prevent invalid data from being clocked into the chip.
+Also, in addressed mode is it necessary for the clock signal to make a low to high transition after the chip select pin has been brought high.
+If there is not a low to high transition of the clock after the chip select pin goes high subsequent data wil not be loaded into the chip properly.
+The configure (CFG) pin timing is not critical, but it does need to be kept low until all data has been shifted into the crosspoint registers.